 I’ve been using the Abbott FreeStyle Libre 2 flash-glucose monitoring system for the last two months.
-The system consists of a glucose sensor attached to the back of the upper arm; which lasts for up to two weeks before needing replacement.
-You can then scan the sensor using a dedicated reader or an NFC-capable smartphone to get current and up to 8-hours of glucose-trend readings.
+The system consists of a glucose sensor attached to the back of the upper arm; which lasts for up to 14 days before needing replacement.
+You can then scan the sensor using a dedicated reader or an NFC-capable smartphone app to get current and up to 8-hours of glucose-trend readings.

 The sensor can also notify you over Bluetooth about critical glucose levels that require urgent intervention.
 This last feature is new in Libre 2 and it enables me to sleep better at night knowing my phone will wake me if there’s a problem.

 The system is a huge improvement over the traditional dozen or so daily finger-prick blood tests most diabetics need to perform.
 The Libre 2 isn’t a full continuous glucose monitoring (CGM) system as it only provides data when scanned.
 However, the automatic alerts when you’re outside your target glucose range gives you the most important feature of a CGM.

 Unfortunately, patient privacy wasn’t a guiding product development principle over at Abbott when making the Libre 2.
 Depending on your choice of clothing, no one can tell that you’re wearing the sensor just by looking at you.

 However, the sensor itself broadcasts every three-minutes to anyone within Bluetooth range that you’re wearing a glucose monitoring device.
 Thereby revealing personal information about a chronic medical condition to anyone nearby.

 The Bluetooth broadcasts also contain a persistent unique identifier that only changes when the sensor is replaced (normally every 14 days).
 This identifier can be used to track the wearer’s physical location and movement habits.
 Tracking Bluetooth devices is increasingly common in retail locations, public transit hubs, and other public spaces.